PerNilsson360/jstr/README.md

 ```

 It shows how to use the commandline program **jxp**.
 Since it reads JSON from
-stdin we use echo and pipe a trivial JSON object to jxp.
-The result is shown on
+stdin we use echo to pipe a trivial JSON object to jxp.
+The result of the
-the second line.
+command is shown on the second line.

 There are no boolean literals supported but there are functions that can be used
 instead.